Differentiable Evolutionary Reinforcement Learning: Differentiable Evolutionary Reinforcement Learning ( )

-The objective of the outer loop is to optimize the Meta-Optimizer $\psi$ to generate reward configurations that yield high-performing inner policies.
-Building upon the findings of \citet{Bello2017Neural}, who demonstrated that reinforcement learning could effectively discover novel optimization algorithms, we postulate that a similar data-driven paradigm can automate the discovery of complex reward functions.
-Accordingly, we employ RL to train the Meta-Optimizer $\psi$.

-Formally, the Meta-Optimizer acts as a generator policy $\pi_{\psi}(\cdot | \texttt{ins})$, taking the task instruction \texttt{ins} as context and outputting a configuration $\phi$.
-This configuration instantiates the Meta-Reward $R_{\phi}$ used in~\Eqref{eq:inner:objective}.
-Once the inner policy converges to an optimal $\theta^*$ under $R_{\phi}$, it is evaluated against the performance metric $\text{Perf}(\cdot)$ (\textit{e.g.,} accuracy calculated over ground-truth) on a validation set.
-We utilize this performance score as the \textbf{outer feedback signal} (\textit{i.e.,} the reward) for the Meta-Optimizer $\psi$.
+\textbf{Outer-loop (Meta-optimizer Evolution)} The objective is to train the Meta-Optimizer $\psi$ to generate configurations $\phi$ that yield high-performing inner policies.
+We postulate that the data-driven policy gradient can automate the optimization of reward functions.
+Formally, the Meta-Optimizer acts as a generator policy $\pi_{\psi}(\cdot | \texttt{ins})$, taking a fixed task instruction \texttt{ins} as input and outputting the configuration $\phi$ that instantiates the Meta-Reward $R_{\phi}$ (Equation \eqref{eq:inner:objective}).
+Once the inner policy converges to an optimal $\theta^*$ under $R_{\phi}$, it is evaluated using the performance metric $\text{Perf}(\cdot)$ (\textit{e.g.,} validation accuracy).
+This metric serves as the \textbf{outer feedback signal} (\textit{i.e.,} the meta-reward) for the Meta-Optimizer $\psi$.
 Consequently, the Meta-Optimizer aims to maximize the following bi-level objective: